NLnetLabs/routinator/source/data-processing.rst

     The RPKI hierarchy

-As a precaution, Routinator will not accept rsync and HTTPS URIs from RPKI repositories with dubious hostnames.
+As a precaution, Routinator will not accept rsync and HTTPS URIs from :term:`RPKI repositories <Repository>` with dubious hostnames.
 In particular, it will reject the name *localhost*, URIs that consist of IP addresses, and hostnames that contain an explicit port.
 You can change this behaviour with the :option:`--allow-dubious-hosts` option.

 RRDP Fallback